mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

    * Firefox Monitor
    * Firefox Send

 Note: You may see different languages between mozilla.org, the login window, and the products above.
-If any of these products is not localized in your locale, it will fall back to English.
-Or it will fall back to your second language preference if the product is translated into that language.
+If any of these products is not localized in your locale, it will fall back to other languages set as preferred for content language negotiation, assuming any of them is available for the project, or English.

 ### [firefox/all-unified.lang](https://www.mozilla.org/firefox/all/)